 5. Syntax error in rewrites / redirects

-Common manual errors: source and destination swapped, ** glob written as *, redirects missing the required type (301/302).
+Common manual mistakes: source and destination swapped, the ** glob written as *, or a redirect missing the required type (301/302).
 The CLI only validates these at deploy time, so the local config “looks fine.”

 // Wrong: missing required type field